gbingersoll/sciengdox/README.md

 ## Building

-This Python library provides a script, `compiledoc`, that will appear in your `pipenv` virtual environment's path once the library is installed.
+This Python library provides a script, `compiledoc`, that will appear in your `poetry` or `pipenv` virtual environment's path (or globally) once the library is installed.
 In general, you provide an output directory and an input markdown file, and it will build an HTML output when the `--html` flag is used (and also by default).

 ```shell
 $ compiledoc -o output --html mydoc.md